Muhammad

 Being among lots

-of non-Muslims, I was faced with a huge challenge.
+of non-Muslims, I was faced with a considerable challenge.
 When I still couldn’t reach

-anyone from home via phone, I became much more alerted and devastated.
+anyone from home via phone, I became much more alert and devastated.
 I waited

 for the story on the death of those I know, love and care about; those that